Europe 16 AD: Battle of Idistaviso

 10–18 AD Parthian Civil War of 10–18▲

-After the assassination of Orodes III of Parthia in about 6 AD, Augustus returned Vonones—an Arsacid prince who had been given as a hostage to the Romans by King Phraates—to rule in Parthia.
-The Parthians soon came to disdain Vonones and his Greco-Roman ways, encouraging another Arsacid, Artabanus II, to relinquish his throne in Media Atropatene and proclaim himself King of Parthia in 10 AD.
+After the assassination of Orodes III of Parthia in about 6 AD, Augustus returned Vonones—an Arsacid prince who had been given as a hostage to the Romans by Shah Phraates—to rule in Parthia.
+The Parthians soon came to disdain Vonones and his Greco-Roman ways, encouraging another Arsacid, Artabanus II, to relinquish his throne in Media Atropatene and proclaim himself Shah of Parthia in 10 AD.
 In 15 AD Artabanus chased Vonones into Armenia—bringing Rome and Parthia close to war—but the Romans defused the crisis by arresting Vonones when he arrived in Syria.
-The former king was held in Roman custody in the east until 19 AD, when he was killed by his guards while trying to escape.
+The former shah was held in Roman custody in the east until 19 AD, when he was killed by his guards while trying to escape.

 11?
 AD Limes Germanicus▲